Event Descriptions / Divisions:

 Pace of Play

 Entry fees must be paid before the players spot will be secured in the tournament field and for a player to be eligible to participate.
-Players names will not appear on the list of participants until entry fee has been received.
+Players names will not appear on the list of participants (link to list found on each event into page) until entry fee has been received.
 Payment for the events can be accepted through our secure website, www.cogagolf.com, under the COGA Junior Tour Link.
 You may also send your payment and registration to

 Central Ohio Golf Academy – Junior Tour